GordonChalmers/Glycam_NMR_Software/README.md

     Assign_SLP_Redirect  (to avoid multiple copies on 2 sites this points to the JHP software site, please go there)

-    MD2NOE - This is an older version of MD2NOE_Protein, suitable for small molecules not proteins, which is contained in this GitHub account.
+    MD2NOE - This is an older version of MD2NOE_Protein, suitable for small molecules not proteins.
+        This is a large download please download from:

         http://tesla.ccrc.uga.edu/ShortTermStorage/MD2NOE.tar.gz